 By Markus Tompuri, Senior Technical Consultant, NAPA Safety Solutions, NAPA Ltd.

 There are currently four types of stability software, all of which have varying levels of capability.

 Type 1 has software that only calculates intact stability.

-Type 2 can calculate intact stability and check damage stability on the basis of a limit curve (e.g. for vessels applicable to SOLAS Part B-1 damage stability calculations).
+Type 2 can calculate intact stability and check damage stability based on a limit curve (e.g. for vessels applicable to SOLAS Part B-1 damage stability calculations).

 Type 3 calculates intact and damage stability by direct application of pre-programmed damage cases by reference to the relevant Conventions and/or Codes for each loading condition.

-Since the start of 2020, it has been a requirement of all passenger carrying newbuildings to have a Type 4 Loading Computer installed.
+Since the start of 2020, all passenger-carrying newbuildings have been required to have a Type 4 Loading Computer installed.
 Passenger ships constructed before 1 January 2014 must also comply with this requirement no later than the first renewal survey after 1 January 2025.

-The Type 4 loading computer has been developed to enhance safety in flooding emergencies and to provide master with more information for safe return to port.
-There are multitude of changes in Type 4 loading computer, with majority being in the damage stability module.
-Below are three most significant:
+The Type 4 loading computer has been developed to enhance safety in flooding emergencies and to provide the master with more information for safe return to port.
+There is a multitude of changes in Type 4 loading computer, with the majority being in the damage stability module.
+Below are the three most significant: